 Smallholder farmers are the backbone of local food systems in many developing countries.
 They have been severely affected by lockdown restrictions limiting their ability to access their land, to plant or harvest crops, or access markets to sell their produce or buy seeds and tools.
-There are also worrying signs that some companies are using the pandemic to take advantage of consumers.
-Consumer prices are going up in many countries as a result of disruptions to local production and supply chains, inflation, panic buying and allegations of price gouging.
+Yet throughout all of this, farmers and food workers were the true heroes, toiling as frontliners in fields and factories to provide food.
+But all too often they worked in dangerous conditions for poverty pay –despite giant food companies making millions in profits.

 On every continent women are likely to be the first to go hungry whilst bearing the responsibility of feeding their families.
 They make up a significant proportion of groups such as informal workers or smallholder producers that have been hit hardest by the economic fallout of Covid-19.
 Moreover, they are often the most vulnerable within these vulnerable groups because of the systemic barriers they face such as discrimination in land ownership and pay.
 Added to this is women’s unpaid care and domestic unpaid care workload, which has risen dramatically in recent months as a result of illness and school closures

 Among countries and regions where the food crisis is most severe and getting worse because of the pandemic, some are particularly concerning: Yemen, Democratic Republic of Congo (DRC), Afghanistan, Venezuela, the West African Sahel, Ethiopia, Sudan, South Sudan, Syria and Haiti.
-Together they account for 65 percent of people facing crisis level hunger globally.
 But new hunger hotspots are also emerging.
 Middle-income countries such as India, South Africa, and Brazil are experiencing rapidly rising levels of hunger.

 Urgent action is needed now

 The UN has warned of famines of 'biblical proportions’ as a result of Covid-19 and the measures to contain it, projecting the number of people in crisis level hunger will rise to 270 million before the end of the year, an 82% increase since 2019.